PgBiel/elembic/docs/book/src/elements/creating/fields.md

     Therefore, **you should always list automatically generated fields as synthesized fields.** Elembic won't forbid you from adding "hidden fields" during synthesis, but then they will be seen as inexistent by the framework, so it is recommended to always list auto-generated fields as synthesized fields, with proper documentation for them.

-    Read more about synthesis below.
+    Read more about synthesis above.

 8. `folds` (boolean, named, optional): if `false`, set rules and arguments changing this field will always completely override the previous value instead of joining.
 This only has an effect on foldable types, such as arrays, dictionaries and strokes.
 For other types, that is already what happens: no joining.